upshiftcreativegroup/initializr-wp/README.md

 <p>Hi, you can use this as a starting point for your WordPress theme.
 FontAwesome version is <a href="https://fontawesome.com/icons" target="_blank">5.0.8</a>.</p>

 <h2>init.js</h2>
 <p>This script loader loads any specified files on window load (or whenever you want).
-The result is that this and jQuery remain the only render-blocking scripts on page, helping to appease Google PageSpeed.
+The result is that this and jQuery remain the only render-blocking scripts on page, decreasing first initial load weight.
 You can try dequeueing jQuery and loading it through init.js instead, but do so at your own risk as a lot of WP and plugin scripts seem to depend on it.</p>

 <h2>Included in plugins.js</h2>
 <p><i>Some</i> of these have jQuery as a dependency.
 All are located in /js/plugins.js.
 Associated stylesheets are in /css/ or /scss/.</p>

-<h3>Probably will need jQuery</h3>
+<h3>Needs jQuery</h3>
 <ul>
 	<li>FancyBox v3.0.47</li>
 	<li>Slick Carousel v1.6.0</li>